ragibasif/bitter/README.md

 # Bitter Interpreter in C

 A C implementation of the Bitter esoteric programming language - a minimalist `Brainf*ck` variant that operates on single-bit memory cells.
+Project built for **educational and recreational purposes.**

 ["Like Brainfuck - only much, much worse." - User:DMC, creator of Bitter](https://esolangs.org/wiki/Bitter)